Oxford Official Walking Tours

 For all fans of Harry Potter and Alice, this will be the tour to take – as it includes a visit to Christ Church and the Divinity School

 Oxford Official Ghost Tour

 Everything spooky you’ve ever wanted to know about Oxford, with our very own Ghost author/guide…The perfect, pick me up for the darker evenings…and nights!

-For visitors to the Oxford, the city is compact with all the main attractions within easy reach of each other.
+Oxford is a compact city with all the main attractions within easy reach of each other.
 Taking a walking tour or a cycling tour of the city is, therefore, a great way of seeing the main attractions as your professionally trained guide will be able to explain the city’s history and heritage, its quirky traditions and answer any questions you have along the way.

 Another option is to take a City Sightseeing bus tour of the city and let the onboard guide explain the sights and sounds from the open top bus.
 Passengers can also hop on and off at 20 stops around the city if you want to explore further.

 The Oxford Castle Prison is a good way to understand the history of the castle and the city’s beginnings.
 The story is told by characters from the building’s 1,000-year history and this really helps to bring the castle, the prison and the city to life.

 You can also take a journey through more than 100 years of Oxford’s car building history with a MINI Plant Tour and discover how BMW creates over 1,000 one-of-a-kind, made-to-order MINIs every day!

 The Oxford Artisan Distillery is Oxford’s first distillery and runs tours to demonstrate to visitors how their delicious spirits are made.
 The tour ends with an exciting chance to taste these world-class spirits made right in the heart of Oxford!